alexandramendes/WorkShop/README.md

 ## CI-CD

-Besides version control, github allows to conduct continuous integration tasks by, for example, testing you code, performing code coverage analysis among other actions.
-You might want to explore some of those features by following the Dummy project examplifying CI-CD for python code on GitHub.
+Besides version control, github allows to conduct continuous integration tasks by, for example, testing your code on push/merge, performing code coverage analysis, among other actions.
+You might want to explore some of those features by following the Dummy project examplifying CI-CD for python code on GitHub using Tox and actions.